jnordberg/leeroy/README.md

 Repository authentication is passed as a JSON encoded string in `DOCKER_AUTH`.
 E.g. `DOCKER_AUTH="{\"username\":\"foo\",\"password\":\"bar\"}"`

-See <config/default.toml> for more options and <config/custom-enviroment-variables.toml> for the corresponding env vars.
+See [config/default.toml](config/default.toml) for more options and [config/custom-environment-variables.toml](config/custom-environment-variables.toml) for the corresponding env vars.

 Developing
 ----------

-Checkout the repository and run `make devserver`, see the <Makefile> for more useful commands.
+Checkout the repository and run `make devserver`, see the [Makefile](Makefile) for more useful commands.
 Use [ngrok](https://ngrok.com) to conveniently test webhooks.

 ---